 America's Health Rankings looks at various data related to health, the environment, and socioeconomic factors.
-Since Louisiana is so low in multiple drivers, Healthy State is focusing efforts on the six priorities we believe will be most effective in improving health outcomes, longevity and quality of life for Louisiana residents, all through a lens of health equity.
+Since Louisiana is low in multiple drivers, Healthy State is focusing efforts on the six priorities we believe will be most effective in improving health outcomes, longevity and quality of life for all Louisiana residents.